bvn-architecture/BVN_Office_Staging/README.md

 There are also the orange zones and the clipping planes (i.e. where the above images are split up) included in the *MasterFloorplan.ai* Illustrator file.
 If you'd like to edit one of the base images, just open it up in photoshop, and as long as the size of the image remains the same your edits should work like you'd expect them to.

-If you make any edits to the data inside the illustrator file for the website, you'll need to **File > Save As** the image as an SVG file.
+If you make any edits to the data inside the illustrator file for the website, firstly make sure that the **Zones**, **clippaths**, & **Background** layers are visible.
+After that, you'll need to **File > Save As** the image as an SVG file.
 Make sure the settings are the same as these:

 ![put image here](SVGsettings.png)

+And then save!

 To actually push these changes to the website, you'll need to [collate the data](#collateData)